odCat/gtypist/lessons/t.typ

  :case we run into traffic).
 Otherwise, we will have to take :the 6:45 flight (which makes 5 stops).

 I:Use the main keyboard keys.
-Don't cheat and use the auxilliary keypad!
+Don't cheat and use the auxiliary keypad!
  :Try entering straight numbers:
 *:_T_R_L186
 D:423 475 925 235 295 175 650